AndrejsGrocs/CPW/Readme.md

 ## Project description

+**The website can crash during the sessions, because search amount is limited from API provider**

 ```
 This is a website where you can enter any food or product name
 and get the nutrition data about it.